canalplus/rx-player/doc/api/Loading_a_Content.md

 - `"metaplaylist"` for [MetaPlaylist](./Miscellaneous/MetaPlaylist.md) streams, which are a concatenation of multiple smooth and DASH contents

-  If you're using the [minimal build of the player](../Getting_Started/Minimal_Player.md), you will need to add at least the `METAPLAYLIST` experimental feature to be able to play those contents.
+  You will need to add at least the
+  [`METAPLAYLIST` experimental feature](./RxPlayer_Features.md) to be able to play those contents.

 - `"local"` for [local manifests](./Miscellaneous/Local_Contents.md), which allows to play downloaded DASH, Smooth or MetaPlaylist contents (when offline for example).

-  If you're using the [minimal build of the player](../Getting_Started/Minimal_Player.md), you will need to add at least the `LOCAL_MANIFEST` experimental feature to be able to play those contents.
+  You will need to add at least the
+  [`LOCAL_MANIFEST` experimental feature](./RxPlayer_Features.md) to be able to play those contents.

 Example: